 • Flo’s Café also serves an excellent breakfast.

-I hope I did not leave anything out, but other Disney centric bloggers will give you the usual details about costumes and whatnot.
-I wanted to touch upon things that do happen most people do not mention.
+I hope I left nothing out other Disney bloggers will give you the usual details about costumes and whatnot.
+My intent was to touch upon things that happen that most people do not mention.
 I hope that this information is helpful.
-Please ask if you have any questions.
+Please ask if you have questions.